vvirgitti/gold-lineup/README.md

 # Softball lineup app

+- [x] Create a server

+- [x] Server returns fake data in JSON format

+- [x] Connect to Google Sheet

-1/ Reads from Google Sheet
+- [x] Server returns data from Google Sheet

+- [ ] Styling - using Go templates

+- [ ] Add Firebase hosting

-2/ Create lineup based on stats
+- [ ] Create a lineup based on stats

+- [ ] Stats updated when Google Sheet is updated

 ### How to run it?